RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

 ## Cleaning the keyboard PCB

-To prepare the keyboard PCB for cleaning all the 23 small Phillips screws[^4] are removed.
+To prepare the keyboard PCB (Assy 326166-02 / Ser.No.
+14831214) for cleaning all the 23 small Phillips screws[^4] are removed.

 <p align="center">
     <img src="Images/Keyb05.jpeg" alt="Description" width="800">